spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ```

 ### isOptional
-If argument is optional the values can be empty otherwise the argument value should be provided.
-This option is `false` by default which means the value is required.
+If argument is optional, the values can be empty.
+Otherwise, the argument value should be provided.
+This option is `false` by default, which means the value is required.

 ### isMultiple
-The argument can have multiply values and value can be provided as list of values.
+The argument can have multiple values, and a value can be provided as a list of values.
 ```yaml
 arguments:
     target: